AndreaTocchetti/Vaccinitaly_Topic_Analysis/README.md

 # Setup
 To run the code it is necessary to
 - own a Twitter Developer Account able to access Twitter API v2 (e.g., an Academic account),
-- own a subscription to Botometer available at https://botometer.osome.iu.edu/.
+- own a subscription to Botometer (available at https://botometer.osome.iu.edu/),
 - setup an environment with all the required libraries (in this project Anaconda has been used to manage the environment and run the Jupyterlab code),
 - setup a MongoDB installation with the following collections
   - a collection of all the tweets about the vaccines collected through the "Golden Hashtags" method (i.e., a complete collection),
-  - a collection of the tweets classified by the no-vax classifier built within the Vaccinitaly project (i.e., a labeled collection)
+  - a collection of the tweets classified by the no-vax classifier built within the Vaccinitaly project (i.e., a labeled collection).

-See References at the bottom to better understand the data collection phase.
+See References at the bottom to better understand more about the project and the data collection phase.

 ## Module 1 - Data Organization
 The first module has three different sub-modules.